-- It captures a wide variety of images from almost every angle that helps in an easier and more accurate assessment of the disease.
+- It captures a wide variety of images from almost every angle that helps in an easier and more accurate assessment.

-Please reach out to iTooth Family Dentistry in Springfield, MO, to have a consultation with our dentist, Dr. Robbins.
-Please call us at (417) 883-8515 or schedule an online consultation, and we'll guide you further.
+Please reach out to iTooth in Springfield, MO, to have a consultation with our dentists, Dr. Robbins or Dr. Fincel.
+Please call Dentist in Springfield MO at (417) 883-8515 or schedule an online consultation, and we'll guide you further.